rafaelsdellama/nnga/getting-started.md

   # The values follow the keras API
   METRICS: ["categorical_accuracy"]

+  # flat to activates cross validation
+  CROSS_VALIDATION: true

-  # Number of folds to be user by the cross validation method
+  # Number of folds to be user by the cross validation method,
+  # if CROSS_VALIDATION is activated
   CROSS_VALIDATION_FOLDS: 10

   # Test fold size to be used on train test split